VoxForge/Robocallblocker/README.md

 ****{(<#:>|911):li}****

+	Two rules:
+		a.
+If the caller dials # followed by any other digits, then route call directly to Line Port
-	If the caller dials #911 or 911, then route call directly to Line Port
+		b.
+If caller dials 911, then route call directly to Line Port

 ****{&#42;&#42;0:aa}****